j8r/js-byte-format/README.md

 `node --unhandled-rejections=strict test`

-An exit 0 means all tests have passed with success, otherwise an exception will be printed and a exit 1 returned..
+An exit 0 means all tests have passed with success, otherwise an exception will be printed and a exit 1 returned.

 ## License